 A major American philanthropist, Noyce has had a significant impact on the Farnsworth Art Museum.
-Her bequest of the Elizabeth B. Noyce Collection included 69 works to the Farnsworth, with work by George Bellows, Marsden Hartley, Winslow Homer, Edward Hopper, Emily Muir, and more.
-Noyce also created the Libra Foundation and founded the Maine Bank and Trust Company to help Maine businesses and causes.
+Her bequest of the Elizabeth B. Noyce Collection included over seventy works to the Farnsworth, with paintings by George Bellows, Marsden Hartley, Winslow Homer, Edward Hopper, Emily Muir, and more.
+Noyce also created the Libra Foundation and was a catalyst for business support throughout Maine.

 MOLLY NEPTUNE PARKER

 Recipient of numerous awards and matriarch of four generations of Passamaquoddy basket weavers, Parker was a founding member of the Maine Indian Basketmakers Alliance, driven to educate and organize a revival of basketmaking as a culturally significant and economically viable heritage artform.
 She worked tirelessly on the Indian Township Tribal Council, as its first woman Lieutenant Governor, directing the Tribal Housing Authority, the Health and Child Welfare departments, and, concurrently, recognizing the benefits of the arts to personal and communal well being.

 A lifelong activist for women’s rights as well as an avid supporter of the visual arts, Rothschild was the Farnsworth’s first board president.
 She led the museum to national prominence, recruiting an accomplished board of trustees and a professional staff.
 Rothschild’s advocacy efforts took her to Israel, Eritrea, and Somalia to promote peace and women’s rights.